Pohang Operation: Operation

-The enemy threatening Pohang was believed to consist of about 6,000 light infantry troops from Major General Lee Ban Nam's 10th Division.
+The enemy threatening Pohang was believed to consist of about 6,000 light infantry troops from Major general Lee Ban Nam's 10th Division.
 Although a division in name, the 10th was short of personnel and lacked artillery, armor, and motor transport.
 Its only support weapons were a few heavy mortars and some heavy machine guns.
-These shortfalls limited General Lee's tactical options to hit-and-run raids, roadblocks, and ambushes.
+These shortfalls limited Lee's tactical options to hit-and-run raids, roadblocks, and ambushes.
 The 10th Division was, therefore, expected to conduct low-intensity operations remaining under cover during the day and attacking only in darkness.
-General Lee's troops seeped south through a hole in the fluid ROK lines east of the Hwacheon Reservoir in central Korea during the UN retreat from North Korea in late-December 1950, and the division's lead elements were thought to be just arriving in the Pohang area in mid-January.
+Lee's troops seeped south through a hole in the fluid ROK lines east of the Hwacheon Reservoir in central Korea during the UN retreat from North Korea in late-December 1950, and the division's lead elements were thought to be just arriving in the Pohang area in mid-January.

 The 1st Marine Division zone of action was roughly 40 mi square, an area composed of 1,600 square miles of extremely rugged interior terrain enclosed by a semicircular road network joining the coastal villages of Pohang and Yongdok with the inland towns of Andong and Yongchon.
 75 mi miles of the vital Eighth Army main supply route were located inside the Marine zone.
 That part of the supply route ran north from Kyongju to Yongchon then bent about 25 mi westward until it once again turned north to pass through Andong.
 A secondary road (Route 48) joined Andong in the northwest corner with centrally located Chinbo and Yongdok on the coast.
 The valley lowlands were dotted with small villages whose adjoining terraced rice paddies edged roadways and agricultural flat lands.
 The center of the Marine area of responsibility consisted of snow-capped mountains traversed only by a series of winding trails and narrow pathways that worked their way up and down the steep ridges.
 The weather was generally cold and often damp with frequent snow flurries, but with little accumulation.
 The occasional high winds and overcast hindered flight operations and limited visibility.